Last updated: May 7, 2026

 How do you calculate triplicity rulers?

 Identify your sect (day or night), find your sect light's element, then look up the rulers for that element in whichever tradition you're using.
 Dorothean gives three: a day ruler, a night ruler, and a participating ruler.
-Ptolemy and Lilly give two.
+This calculator's Ptolemaic and Lilly views display two.
 The day/night split decides which planet leads.

 What is the difference between Dorothean and Ptolemaic triplicities?

 Dorothean assigns three planets to each element (day, night, participating).
-Ptolemy drops the participating ruler and handles water differently: Venus governs by day, the Moon by night, and Mars remains an additional water co-ruler in the text.
-Lilly keeps the two-ruler structure but makes Mars the water lord in both sects.
-Dorothean is what most modern Hellenistic practitioners use; Ptolemaic and Lilly variants show up in medieval and horary work.
+This calculator's Ptolemaic view displays two principal rulers and handles water differently: Venus governs by day, the Moon by night, and Mars remains involved with water in the text.
+Lilly's table also displays two rulers but makes Mars the water lord in both sects.
+Dorothean is common in modern Hellenistic practice; Lilly is familiar in Lilly-style horary work.

 What does it mean if a planet is a triplicity ruler?

-The planet has essential dignity in that element, worth +3 points in the medieval scoring system.
-It signals that the planet runs effectively in that sign even without domicile or exaltation.
-In Hellenistic timing, the triplicity rulers also map to the three thirds of life and forecast their respective periods.
+The planet has essential dignity in that element, worth +3 points in the medieval scoring system when it is the active ruler for the chart's sect.
+It signals elemental support even without domicile or exaltation.
+In Hellenistic timing, the Dorothean triplicity rulers can also map to the three thirds of life.

 Are there 2 or 3 triplicity rulers?